-Fits a conditional logistic regression/SSF/iSSF with penalized regression using glmnet in a train-validate-test setup
+Fits a conditional logistic regression/SSF/iSSF with penalized regression using glmnet in a cross-validation setup

 Usage